1. Home

 image1

-What’s in the box
+What’s in the Box?

 Hardware

-• Rift / Vive: 2160x1200x2 = 5,184,000 pixels
+• Rift/Vive: 2160x1200x2 = 5,184,000 pixels

-• PSVR: 1920x1080x3 = 6,220,800 pixels (20% more pixels)
+• PSVR: 1920x1080x3 = 6,220,800 pixels (20% more than Rift/Vive)

-• HDK2: 2160x1200x3 = 7,776,000 pixels (33% more pixels)
+• HDK2: 2160x1200x3 = 7,776,000 pixels (33% more than Rift/Vive)

 Lenses